Create and manage full-text indexes

 |TableHasActiveFulltextIndex||Whether a table has an active full-text index.||OBJECTPROPERTYEX|

-Get info about the full-text key column
+Get information about the full-text key column

 Typically, the result of CONTAINSTABLE or FREETEXTTABLE rowset-valued functions need to be joined with the base table.
 In such cases, you need to know the unique key column name.
 You can inquire whether a given unique index is used as the full-text key, and you can obtain the identifier of the full-text key column.

 Determine whether a given unique index is used as the full-text key column

 Use a SELECT statement to call the INDEXPROPERTY function.
 In the function call, use the OBJECT_ID function to convert the name of the table (table_name) into the table ID, specify the name of a unique index for the table, and specify the IsFulltextKey index property, as follows: